Philippus229/L-System-Visualizer/README.md

 # L-System Visualizer
-A small python script for visualizing L-Systems
+A small python script for visualizing L-systems

 ## Usage
 Run the python script and enter the values it asks for.